 Infrastructure building blocks can be created based on native VxRail clusters that can scale up and out incrementally.
 Customers can scale up leveraging the flexible hardware configurations available within a VxRail node to increase storage capacity or memory.
 Customers can similarly scale out by adding nodes in single node increments to a cluster.
-The physical compute, storage and network infrastructure becomes part of a single shared pool of virtual resources that is managed as one cloud infrastructure ecosystem using the SDDC Manager.
+The physical compute, storage, and network infrastructure becomes part of a single shared pool of virtual resources that is managed as one cloud infrastructure ecosystem using the SDDC Manager.

 Once a set of updates has been downloaded, SDDC Manager is used to schedule the updates to be applied to each of the workload domains in the environment independently.

 The SDDC Manager Lifecycle Management view provides notification of update availability and download of the update bundle.
 The SDDC Manager interface also provides for selecting update targets and scheduling the update.
-It is highly recommended to schedule updates at a time when SDDC Manager is not in heavy use and avoid any changes to the domains being upgraded until after the upgrade completes.
+It is highly recommended to schedule updates at a time when the SDDC Manager is not in heavy use and avoid any changes to the domains until after the upgrade completes.